caseykneale/ChemometricsTools.jl/README.md

 ## Where's the Data?
 Right now I don't have rights to provide much data; but the iris, Tecator meat data, and a NASA fault detection datasets are included.
 I'd love for a collaborator to contribute some: spectra, chromatograms, etc. Please reach out to me if you wish to collaborate/contribute.
 There's a good chance in a week or so I'll be reaching out to the community for these sorts of things, in the mean time you can load in your own datasets using the Julia ecosystem.

 ## What about Time Series?
-Cluster models?
+Cluster modeling?
 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
 Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has pretty much everything covered.
 Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I may add a few supportive odds and ends in here (or contribute to the packages directly) but really, most of the Julia 1.0+ ecosystem is really reliable, well made, and community supported.

 ## ToDo: